ProShares UltraShort Bloomberg Natural Gas

 What are the main risks of holding KOLD?

-Based purely on the provided information about this leveraged ETF, here are the key risks of holding KOLD, ordered by importance:
+Based on the provided analysis, here are the key risks of holding KOLD:

 What is the price forecast for KOLD in 2026?